wing5wong/artisan-whs-static/source/_news/2020-03-02_rivercity-wheelrace-event-at-the-velodrome.md

 ---
-title: 'Rivercity Wheelrace event at the velodrome '
+title: 'Jack looking strong at the Rivercity Wheelrace event at the velodrome '
 feature_image:
   description: >-
     Whanganui's Jack Overweel used the event as warmup for the Age Group Track